Petraea/dagobah-training/sessions/13-external-auth/ex1-pam-auth.md

 ## Section 2 - Update system

-We don't want to grant the `galaxyguest` user access to Galaxy or else we'd be sending our VM admin user passwords in the clear.
+We don't want to grant the `ubuntu` or `galaxy` user access to Galaxy or else we'd be sending our VM admin and Galaxy user passwords in the clear.
 Instead, we'll create a new system user, `galaxyuser`, to log in with.
 If you were connecting Galaxy to your institution's authentication system, you wouldn't perform the steps in this section.
 Creating users in that system would be done via whatever mechanisms are appropriate for that system.

-Create the user `galaxyuser` and set a nontrivial password that is not the same as `galaxyguest`'s:
+Create the user `galaxyuser` and set a nontrivial password that is not the same as `ubuntu`'s:

 ```console
 $ sudo useradd -d /home/galaxyuser -m -s /bin/bash galaxyuser